YINI-lang/YINI-spec/README.md

 | Designed to work well with tooling and schemas| ✅ | ❌ | ✅ | ➖ | ✅ |
 | Supports mixed data & config     | ✅ | ➖ | ✅ | ✅ | ✅ |

+> This table is a simplified comparison intended to highlight common characteristics.
+Exact behavior depends on the specific parser or implementation.
-> YINI is for people who want clean and predictable configuration files that are easy to work with.
+> YINI is intended for configuration files where readability, structure, and predictable parsing are important.

 ---